encukou/freezeyt/README.md

 3. **-c/--config**

-Path to configuration file in format YAML.
-Scheme of file has to be made as python dictionary.
+Path to the configuration file in YAML format.
+Scheme of file has to be made as Python dictionary.

 Allowable keys of configuration file are: